thompsonlogan/didactic-invention/Instructions.md

-To run the program you will need .net 6.0 or higher.
+To build the program you will need .net 6.0 or higher.
 You can change the "TargetVersion" in the .csproj files for the "App" and "UnitTests" projects if needed.
+To run the program build the "App" project then run it with visual studio.